 (Glycine max) Waist-high plants produce a profusion of small, furry pods which our klutzy cat loves to play with; we joke that he uses them as practice voles to polish his hunting skills.
 Hence the name.
 Round, yellow seeds can be used like any other dry bean.
 They make great soup or soy nuts (when roasted), or if you’re ambitious, you can try your hand at homemade soy butter or…

-(Phaseolus coccineus) Enormous white seeds – 65 beans per cup!
-Despite their size, they cook quickly, have a smooth texture and are delicious.
+(Phaseolus coccineus) Pole, 10-14’ tall.
+Enormous white seeds – 65 beans per cup!
+Despite their size, they cook quickly, have a smooth texture and are delicious -- mild and mealy, ideal in soup or sauces.
 They are also good as shelly beans, when the seeds are full-sized but the pods are still yellow or light green; cook like dry beans without the need to soak.
-Our beans are descendants of the Fasola Piękny Jaś z Doliny Dunajca, runner beans grown in the…
+On the day after killing…

 (Phaseolus coccineous) Pole, 12’ tall.
 Brilliant red flowers, followed by beautiful beans which look rather like frosted pebbles.
 A landrace from the Tarahumara, an Indigenous people from northern Mexico, this bean can be somewhat variable in colour and size, but in my opinion, that only adds to its beauty.
 110 days to maturity.
 20 seeds/packet.